schneems/rate_throttle_clients/README.md

 ## How the F to test this?

+Right now this is only unit tested.
+This works well as long as you are confident in the existing logic, but does not work to test the behavior.

 This behavior is very hard to test.
 Why?
 While the rules are fairly simple (around 100 ish lines of Ruby code for the rate limiter) they have [emergent bevhavior]() that comes from these rules.
 To make things harder, to really test this emergent behavior, we must `sleep()` which causes code to run for extended periods.
 To make hard things harder, the code involves syncronizing multiple async clients and requires a server to fully test.

 Ideally we would test the "behavior" of the system and not the logic but without the ability to simulate running through an entire day in a few seconds, I don't know how we could do that.